 Once again, we desperately tried to find pannenkoeken (Dutch pancakes) in Philly.
 While we still have yet to find them, we enjoyed some potato pancakes with apple sauce at Schlesinger’s (where we also got some great Jewish apple cake, as mentioned above).

 “Flame on, I’m gone / I’m so sweet like a nice bon bon” — Body Movin’

 Once again, we ended our tour by indulging in sweets.
 This year, we enjoyed some “nice” bon bons in the form of truffles from Mueller Chocolate Co. in the Reading Terminal Market.

 And, yes, three years ago, we drove long and far to find a Carvel that makes the infamous Cookie Puss ice cream cake.
 (Note, the Beasties had to change the spelling of the album and song for legal reasons.)

 And there you have it, many (many!) bites/sips later, we’ve completed our fourth annual Beastie Boys-inspired food/drink tour in honor of Adam “MCA” Yauch.
 We look forward to doing this again next year and every year on the weekend/week before August 5th.

 Happy Birthday, MCA!
 We miss you now and forever.
 Thank you for everything, Good Sir.
 “Gratitude.”
 Cheers to MCA, the Beastie Boys and hungry/thirsty Beastie fans everywhere!

-Did we miss anything else (that’s not in this year or the last couple years‘ food/drink tours)?
+Did we miss anything else (that’s not in this year or the last few years‘ food/drink tours)?
 Do you know where to find pannenkoeken in Philly?
 Let us know in the comments section below.
+And swing by our Beastie Boys/Two Roads Brewing event at American Sardine Bar this Saturday August 5th!
 Cheers!